-Code Digital Student Experience Code Teacher Resources U36 Problem Solving without Numbers: Multiplication and Division
+Code Digital Student Experience Code Teacher Resources U36 Build and Solve Two-Step Equations with All Operations U36 Problem Solving without Numbers: Multiplication and Division

 Identify arithmetic patterns (including patterns in the addition table or multiplication table) and explain them using properties of operations.
 For example, observe that 4 times a number is always even, and explain why 4 times a number can be decomposed into two equal addends.